 Key takeaways

-• Foreign currency reconciliation in India requires matching foreign invoices to INR receipts, accounting for fees, timing differences, and multiple exchange rates while ensuring RBI documentation stays complete.
+- Foreign currency reconciliation in India means matching foreign denominated invoices to INR bank credits while accounting for fees, timing gaps, and multiple exchange rates, all under strict RBI documentation requirements including FIRC, BRC, SOFTEX, and Form 15CA or 15CB.

-• Multi currency matching must handle one to many and many to one payments, partial settlements, fees at source, refunds, and chargebacks with clarity.
+- Multi currency matching must handle one to many and many to one payments, partial settlements, fee deductions, refunds, and chargebacks without losing audit trail clarity.

-• Clear segregation of bank charges, FX conversion fees, and gateway fees prevents ledger distortion and speeds audits.
+- Clear segregation of bank charges, FX conversion fees, and gateway fees into distinct ledgers prevents distortion and speeds up statutory audits.

 What Is Foreign Currency Reconciliation in the Indian Context?